WanneWisse/TreasureHunt_RL/README.md

 ### On-policy Monte Carlo
 This algorithm works by taking averages of the returns of the sequences from every state action pair(q(s,a)).
 It is on-policy because the policy where it is learned from is the same as the behaviour policy.

+### Off-policy Q learning
+This algorithm works by updating each q(s,a) by a single step in the world.
+The current r + max_a(q(s',a)).
+This is also a dymanic programming method because it is not using the entire future return, G, but an estimate of it, q(s',a).
+This is a bit biased because it is updating an estimate using an estimate but has a much lower variance than monte carlo and converges much quicker.
+The algorithm is off-policy because of the max in the update rule.
+We don't care about the behaviour policy and update in a greedy way towards the q values.

 To find the results you can run treasure_hunt_with_walls_without dynamics.
 As result you will get a list with all the explored states and their corresponding best action, value of the action and how often it is tried.
 ## Future
 In the future I hope to implement Off-policy Monte Carlo and Temporal difference methods.